The Secret Jobs of the Producer: finding talent and cost negotiation

 Then came the matter of price.

 All that experience comes with a cost.
 Her hourly rate was within our budget if the recording session only took one hour, but a second hour would push it to being unaffordable.
-I expressed this issue, and with there not being too many lines to record – around twenty, I believe – we were able to reach an agreement of a fixed fee at her hourly rate with 4% royalties on any earnings on the film.
-With a monetary amount agreed, we arranged a call to discuss the project.
-The director and I pitched the film once again and discussed the project with her, and we were able to sign her onto the project.
-Very exciting!
+I expressed this issue, and with there not being too many lines to record – around twenty, I believe – we were able to reach an agreement with a fixed fee, rather than a time-dependent one.
+But then came discussions of royalties: were we prepared to offer royalty on any of the film’s earnings?
+This threw up a new debate!
+Could we afford to pay this?
+How would ‘earnings’ be defined?
+Would it even be possible practically to administer royalty payments further down the line if the film financially took flight?
+All this was new territory to us – exciting and stimulating, but it needed careful thought and consideration.

 Although quite different to budgeting within the industry, I appreciate the experience of working with a budget – even if it’s a small one.
 These small bits of experience will undoubtedly prove useful in the future, and allow me to feel more prepared to tackle my first ‘proper’ budgeting work.